 Keeping in mind that bond prices and yields move in opposite directions, different factors influence movements on either end of the yield curve.
-Short-term interest rates—also called "the short end" of the yield curve—tend to be influenced by what the government is going to do in the future, or specifically, expectations for U.S. Federal Reserve policy.
-These short-term rates tend to rise when the Fed is expected to raise interest rates and fall when it's expected to cut rates.
+Short-term interest rates, which are sometimes referred to as the "short end" of the yield curve, tend to be influenced by expectations for the U.S. Federal Reserve policy.
+These short-term rates often rise when the Federal Reserve is expected to raise interest rates and fall when it's expected to cut rates.

 Shapes of the Yield Curve

 The yield curve is always changing based on shifts in general market conditions.
-It can steepen because long-term rates are rising faster than short-term rates (thus indicating underperformance for long-term bonds versus short-term issues).
-Conversely, the yield curve can flatten, which means that short-term rates are rising faster than long-term rates (thus indicating outperformance for long-term bonds relative to short-term issues).
+It can steepen because long-term rates are rising faster than short-term rates, indicating underperformance for long-term bonds versus short-term issues.
+Conversely, the yield curve can flatten, which means that short-term rates are rising faster than long-term rates, indicating outperformance for long-term bonds relative to short-term issues.

 Very rarely, the yield curve can be inverted.
 This occurs when short-term bonds are yielding more than long-term issues, or when the curve trends down and to the right rather than upward.
 An inverted yield curve usually occurs when investors expect an environment of sharply slowing economic growth, low inflation, and future interest rate cuts by the Federal Reserve.